alttch/rmodbus/README.md

 * rmodbus is platform independent

-* can be easily used in blocking, async (non-blocking) applications
+* can be easily used in blocking and async (non-blocking) applications

 * tuned for speed and reliability